-Overall - in the medium to long term, there are significant permanent positive benefits to be gained from development of the Final Draft Masterplan in relation to social, environmental and economic impacts on sustainability.
+Overall - in the medium to long term, there are significant permanent positive benefits to be gained from the Masterplan in relation to social, environmental and economic impacts on sustainability.
 Although there are minor negative impacts; contamination may be exposed through redevelopment of land development and the loss of land in employment use and jobs on opportunity sites as part of redevelopment; many of these effects may be minimised through policy, or represent only temporary disruptions whilst mitigation measures are enforced and/or other proposals take shape to help balance these.

-Policies will need to be developed to assist the implementation of opportunity sites, reduce negative impacts and promote the positive effects of the Final Draft Masterplan.
+Policies will need to be developed to assist the implementation of opportunity sites, reduce negative impacts and promote the positive effects of the adopted Masterplan.